Salmahdi/First-Flutter-Project/README.md

 My first project in flutter ..
-Simple profie UI shows prsonal formation which are ...
+Simple profie UI shows prsonal information which are ...

 Image ,
 Name ,